askorama/orama/packages/lyra-docs/docs/usage/search-data.md

 ```
 We are searching for all the documents that contain **`exactly`** the word `Chris` in the `director` property.

-> Without the `exact` property, for example, the term `Christopher Nolan` would match the term as well as it contains the word `Chris`.
+> Without the `exact` property, for example, the term `Christopher Nolan` would be returned as well, as it contains the word `Chris`.

 ### <Highlight color="#ff5b9b">Tolerance</Highlight>
 The `tolerance` property allows to specify the maximum distance (following the levenshtein algorithm) between the term and the searchable property.